Visit Mariazell – A Place of Pilgrimage in Styria, Austria

 Facts About Mariazell

-Mariazell is a small city with approximately 3700 people living there.
-It’s located in the eastern part of the federal state Styria and home to the Mariazell Basilica which is one of the most visited shrines in Europe.
-Thus it’s no wonder that thousands of people visit the city every year.
-Moreover, it’s one of the many catholic pilgrimage destinations in Europe.
+Mariazell is a small city with approximately 3,700 people living there.
+It’s located in the eastern part of the federal state Styria and is home to the Mariazell Basilica which is one of the most visited shrines in Europe.

 Exploring Mariazell on a Day

-Mariazell isn’t that big so we combined our visit with an afternoon at Erlaufsee which is a lake not far from the city.
-We left at around 10 am and arrived at Mariazell less than an hour later.
+We left at around 10:00 am and arrived at Mariazell less than an hour later.
 Luckily, there weren’t that many people so we found a free parking spot close to the center.

 Unfortunately, you can’t park there for free so we had to buy a parking ticket.
-The fee was € 1.20 per hour so € 3.60 for us in total as we stayed there until 2 pm.
+The fee was €1.20 per hour so €3.60 for us in total as we stayed there until 2:00 pm.

 After we parked the car, we headed straight to the city center.
 On our way, we passed the Hotel Pirker Mariazellerhof – the city’s most famous hotel.
-The reason why it’s that well-known is very simple, however, it’s going to be a secret for now as I’m going to tell you a bit later!

-As soon as we left the hotel behind, we took a left turn at the next corner and found ourselves at one of the city’s main roads.
-This road leads directly to the main square and offered us an awesome view of Mariazell Basilica.
+As soon as we left the hotel behind, we took a left turn at the next corner and found ourselves on one of the city’s main roads.

 Mariazell Basilica

 The city’s church is probably the most iconic sight there.
 Not only because of its important status as a pilgrimage destination in Europe but the facade is a masterpiece on its own.
-The entire building was redesigned in Baroque style after the original one was destroyed by fire.
-What I particularly loved the most about it were the two red-pink towers on both sides.

-Although it’s already super pretty from outside, as soon as you go inside the basilica you’ll be stunned by all the details!
 Unfortunately, it wasn’t allowed to take photos inside so I can’t show you.
 It basically means you need to go there and see it on your own! 😀

 When my sister and I entered the church, there was still a mass going on.
 Thus we had to wait for a while before we were allowed to wander around.
-Honestly, I was really fascinated and amazed by the beautifully designed nave.

 Back outside, I noticed the bright red door in the middle of the Mariazell Basilica.
-Since the original church was built in Gothic style, it’s the only remaining part designed in that particular style.
+Since the original church was built in the Gothic style, it’s the only remaining part designed in that particular style.

 Candle Grotto

-After we have seen enough from the front side of the basilica, we decided to continue our way to the backside of it.
 If my sister hadn’t been with me, I would’ve never gone there.
 Right behind the building is the so-called candle grotto which is basically a darkroom built in a wall.

-The really special part about the room is a large number of candles that are placed there.
+The really special part about the room is the large number of candles that are placed there.
 That’s because the meaning of the candle grotto is to light candles for your deceased beloved ones.
-You can simply buy a candle right at the entrance for € 1 each.

 Souvenir Stands

-The next activity we did in Mariazell was to have a look at all the different souvenir stands located next to the basilica.
 Most of them offered stuff you can find in every typical souvenir whereas others had some really interesting things.
 For example, a lot of them sold the typical Mariazell gastric liqueur – a fine liqueur with more than 33 herbs.

 Moreover, since it’s a pilgrimage destination, the majority of souvenirs had something to do with religion as well.